serraict/serraict.github.io/_posts/scrum-toolbox/2017-07-02-on-decision-making.md

 ---
 {% include JB/setup %}

-Great product realize that they often have to make decisions based on imperfect or incomplete information.
+Great product owners realize that they often have to make decisions based on imperfect or incomplete information.
 They are decisive: they delay decisions when they can and will decide when they must.